 - secured a qualified supervisor (see Supervisor Qualifications section), AND - developed and signed a supervision contract with each supervisor (see Supervision Contract section), AND - if applying under Pathway 1 or 2: started qualifying graduate-level behavior-analytic coursework, OR - if applying under Pathway 4: completed 10 years of postdoctoral experience.
+27

-Accrual of Fieldwork: No fewer than 20 hours but no more than 130 hours of fieldwork requirements may be accrued per month.
-Fieldwork hours include independent hours (supervisor not present) and supervised hours (supervisor present).
+Accrual of Fieldwork: You may accrue no fewer than 20 and no more than 130 hours of fieldwork per month.
+Fieldwork hours include both independent hours (supervisor not present) and supervised hours (supervisor present).